PhenoApps/Field-Book/docs/source/traits.rst

 Importing/Exporting Traits
 --------------------------
 Lists of traits can be created and transferred between different devices using the Import/Export option on the toolbar.
-Trait lists are stored in the **trait** folder and use the CSV format, but with a custom *.trt* extension.
+Trait lists are stored as ``.trt`` files in the **trait** folder.
+Internally, ``.trt`` files store their data in a CSV format, but it is not recommended to manually edit these files.

 .. |add| image:: /_static/icons/traits/plus-circle.png